mad432/Orbi/README.md

-the Particle file contains whats nessesary for each particle. the System file (that I should probably rename) contains the functions for particle-particle interactions which is currently using cpu multithreading, though I've been trying with limited success to incorperate Opencl and gpu processing on another branch (that implementation is currently slower). then the mainwindow file deals with the user interface.
+the Particle file contains whats nessesary for each particle. the System file (that I should probably rename) contains the functions for particle-particle interactions which is currently using cpu multithreading, though I've been trying with limited success to incorperate Opencl and gpu processing on another branch (that implementation is currently slower). then the mainwindow file deals with the user interface. the Rocket file contains a flyable rocket that can be spawned. the Flight_plan file contains programs that can be used to have a rocket perform certain maneuvers

 #